-We slowly row away from the shore, leaving behind the dim lights on our palm-fringed island.
-The current in the backwaters sways our tiny kayak, and after a brief show of resistance, we surrender and let it guide us.
+We slowly row away from the shore, leaving behind the dim lights on our palm-fringed island in Kerala.
+The current in the backwaters sways our tiny kayak.
+After a brief show of resistance, we surrender and let it guide us.
 Small fish occasionally jump out of the water, creating ripples.
 A thousand stars shimmer in the sky above.
-These are the virgin backwaters of North Kerala’s Kasaragod district, silent, untouched and without a houseboat in sight.
+These are the virgin North Kerala backwaters of Kasaragod.
+Silent, untouched and without a houseboat in sight.

-I first visited this private island two years ago, while charting out The Best Kept Secrets of Kerala trail for India Untravelled.
+I first visited Oyster Opera – this pristine island in Kerala two years ago, while charting out The Best Kept Secrets of Kerala trail for India Untravelled.
 When we impulsively decided to fly from Singapore to Kochi a few days back, I found myself craving the tranquillity of this little paradise.
-It is neither a resort nor a homestay, but just a place that perfectly encapsulates the languid way of life in these backwaters.
+It is neither a resort nor a homestay, but just a place that perfectly encapsulates the languid way of life in these North Kerala backwaters.

-Have you experienced the backwaters of North Kerala?
+Have you experienced the North Kerala backwaters or an island in Kerala?